gosub-com/Zurfur/README.md

         my._myString = value
         my.myStringChangedEvent()

-This is identical to declaring a public field:
+The following getter function is identical to declaring a public field:

     // Identical to declaring a public field fun get MyPoint.x2() mut ref int